kennywlo/datacat/README.md

 ### Containers

 * *Folders* are the simplest containers.
-They are completely analagous to a POSIX directory
+They are completely analogous to a POSIX directory
 * *Groups* are a special container which may only contain datasets.
 They are meant to logically group datasets which might be treated as a macro dataset.
+  *Dependencies* are a special container which store relations, such as list of predecessors/successors, in datasets.

 # Components